joanvr/spark-streaming-kafka-010-demo/README.md

 # Spark Streaming + Kafka 0.10 Demo

-This demo and [those slides](https://www.slideshare.net/JoanViladrosaRiera/spark-streaming-kafka-010) were used in [Spark Barcelona Meetup](https://www.meetup.com/es-ES/Spark-Barcelona/events/240088002/).
+This demo and [slides](https://www.slideshare.net/JoanViladrosaRiera/spark-streaming-kafka-010) were used in the [Spark Barcelona Meetup](https://www.meetup.com/es-ES/Spark-Barcelona/events/240088002/).
 I hope all of you found it interesting, and I would like to share it to improve our community :)

 The purpose was to show a brief history of spark streaming + kafka evolution over the time and some code to make it run.
 Here is a little demo on how to connect to kafka from Spark Streaming, do some transformations (actually a word count splitting lines), and outputting data to a local directory.

 Feel free to use it wherever you want, or for whatever purpose, just let me know because I'd love to hear about your work :)